MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 You can also find commands that lack help articles with `Get-Help`, although this capability isn't commonly known.
 The `more` function is one of the commands that doesn't have a help article.
-To confirm you can find commands with `Get-Help` that don't include help articles, use the `help` function to find `more`.
+To confirm that you can find commands with `Get-Help` that don't include help articles, use the `help` function to find `more`.

 ```powershell